 And the worst of it all being he's the one the writers choose to beat Ash in the regional tournament.
 In the very same battle where, as already mentioned, he only had FIVE Pokémon.
 Fans are still griping at how the writers keep making Ash lose yet another major tournament, but now add this detail to the equation.

-Another problem with this arc is the wasted potential they had regarding the Legendary Pokemon featured.
+The wasted potential "Episode N" had regarding the Legendary Pokémon featured.
 One of the biggest aspects of Reshiram in the games is its rivalry with Zekrom.
 But, guess what?
 Zekrom isn't featured in this multi-part story (It's mentioned, sure, but doesn't have a major role).
 What?
 They could've had an epic battle between the two dragons and instead they have Pikachu pull the "Thunder Armor" gimmick again to instantly cure Reshiram of its hypnosis.
 I get that there was already a Reshiram VS Zekrom battle in the 14th movie, but there's no reason why they couldn't of featured one here as well.
-Why couldn't Ash of befriended (or possibly even captured) Zekrom and had it aid him in battle against Reshiram?
-Or, heck, why couldn't Iris (A Trainer who specializes in DRAGON Pokemon) befriend/capture Zekrom and used him to fight as well?
+Why couldn't Ash have befriended (or possibly even captured) Zekrom and had it aid him in battle against Reshiram?
+Or, heck, why couldn't Iris (A Trainer who specializes in DRAGON Pokémon) befriend/capture Zekrom and used him to fight as well?
 It's a shame all we got was a Brainwashed and Crazy Reshiram that was easily defeated by the show's "God ModeChu."

 The 16th Pokemon movie, Mewtwo's Awakening, features a huge wallbanger involving the mutated feline.
 It turns out that the Mewtwo featured in this movie is a different Mewtwo than the one featured in Mewtwo Strikes Back and Mewtwo Returns.
 That.
 Doesn't.
 Make.
 Any.
 Sense!
 The anime has explicitly stated in the past that the original Mewtwo is the only one of his species and that nobody (save for a handful of the main characters) is even aware of his existence.
 There is no logical reason why they couldn't have just used the original Mewtwo instead of creating a new one for this movie.
 Now, there have been multiples of Legendary Pokemon before (IE: Lugia is shown to have a breeding population).
 But Mewtwo is supposed to be unique.
 What's the point in making another one?